Koszul duality for simplicial restricted Lie algebras: Homotopy theory of simplicial restricted Lie algebras

 given by $L\mapsto L/[L,L]$, where $[L,L]\subset L$ is the (restricted) Lie ideal generated by all elements of the form $[x,y]$, $x,y\in L$.

 We extend the adjoint pair $\Ab \dashv \trivxi$ degreewise to the adjunction

 between categories of simplicial objects.
-Note that the adjunction~\eqref{equation: quillen adjunction, ab trivxi} is a Quillen adjunction because the composite maps a left $\kk\{\xi\}$-module to the underlying vector space, and so the functor $\trivxi$ preserves weak equivalences and degreewise surjections.
+Note that the adjunction~\eqref{equation: quillen adjunction, ab trivxi} is a Quillen adjunction because the composite maps a left $\kk\{\xi\}$-module to the underlying vector space, and so the functor $\trivxi$ preserves weak equivalences and fibrations.

 \begin{rmk} Note that the simplicial left $\kk\{\xi\}$-module $\Ab(L_\bullet)$ is degreewise projective (and even free) provided a simplicial restricted Lie algebra $L_\bullet\in \srLie$ is almost-free. \end{rmk}